i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 #### Renamed copy_file_to option to jail_copy_file_to

-The **copy_file_to** option which allow to copy a specific file inside jails has been renamed to **jail_copy_file_to**.
+The **copy_file_to** option which allow to copy a list of files inside the jails has been renamed to **jail_copy_file_to**.

 #### New fstab option

 This option allow to describe fstab entries to add into the **/etc/fstab** file.
-The filesystems specified in the fstab entries are automatically mounted inside the jails by the jail builder.
+The filesystems specified in the fstab options are automatically mounted inside the jails by the jail builder.

 #### New jail_run_commands option

-This option allow to execute a list of commands inside the jail once built or updated.
+This option allow to execute a list of commands inside the jails once built or updated.

 #### New sys_copy_file_to option

-This option allow to copy a specific file in the system.
+This option allow to copy a list of files outside the jails.

 #### New sys_run_commands option

-This option allow to execute a list of commands outside the jail once built or updated.
+This option allow to execute a list of commands outside the jails once built or updated.

 #### Removed mount option